songweizhi/MetaCHIP/README.md

 How to install:
 ---

-1. After you have MetaCHIP's 3rd party dependencies and R packages on your system, MetaCHIP can be installed with:
+1. After you have MetaCHIP's 3rd party dependencies and R packages installed on your system, MetaCHIP can be installed with:

         pip install MetaCHIP